01mf02/jq-lang-spec/semantics.md

 While @tab:update-props allows us to define the behaviour of several filters by reducing them to more primitive filters, there are several filters $\varphi$ which cannot be defined this way.
-We will therefore give the actual update semantics of $\varphi \update \sigma$ in @sec:new-semantics by defining $\upd\, \sem \varphi\, \sigma\, v$, not by translating $\varphi \update \sigma$ to equivalent filters.
+We will therefore give the actual pathless update semantics of $\varphi \update \sigma$ in @sec:pathless-updates by defining $\upd\, \sem \varphi\, \sigma\, v$, not by translating $\varphi \update \sigma$ to equivalent filters.